AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 -	To delete a complete mapping, select it and press the rubbish bin button at the bottom of the left hand column.

--	Set Level, Fire At Level and Re-Fire At Level set how the playback behaves when fired.\
-	Set Level and Fire At Level both fire the playback at the trigger level, but once fired changes in the trigger level will just adjust the intensity levels in the playback.\
-	Re-Fire At Level will cause the playback to be re-fired when the trigger level changes, so any LTP values in the playback will be set again.
-So for example if the playback sets fixtures to red, but then another playback changes the colour to white, the Re-Fire option would set the fixtures back to red when the trigger level changes, but the other two options would leave them at white and just change the intensity.\
+-	The **Re-Fire At Level** action will cause the playback to be re-fired when the trigger level changes, so any LTP values in the playback will be set again.
+So for example if the playback sets fixtures to red, but then another playback changes the colour to white, the Re-Fire action would set the fixtures back to red when the trigger level changes, but the Set Level / Fire At Level actions would leave them at white and just change the intensity.
-	Fire At Level allows you to fire a cue at 0 which can be used to turn off a cue list, if the cue list option is set to Kill At 0.

 ### Setting up a MIDI fader controller with T2